eliemoutran/KnockIt/README.md

 Description
 ------------
-Knockit is a tool that conducts port knocking attack by bruteforcing port sequences and can act as a simple port knocking client.
+Knockit is a tool that conducts port knocking bruteforce attack and can act as a simple port knocking client.

 Requirements
 -------------